James Clare (rugby league): Castleford Tigers

 Clare made his first team début for the Castleford Tigers on 16 March 2012 away to the Huddersfield Giants.
-He made 2 further appearances that season, and scored his first try on 8 July 2012 at home to the Huddersfield Giants.
+He made 2 further appearances that season, and scored his first try on 8 July 2012 at home to Huddersfield.

 In June 2013, Clare signed a two-year contract extension with the Tigers.
 On 8 September 2013, Clare scored 4 tries in Castleford's visit to local rivals Wakefield Trinity Wildcats on the final day of the season.
 In 2013, he made 9 appearances and scored 8 tries.

 Clare was allocated squad number 24 prior to the 2014 season.
 He made 17 appearances and scored 11 tries for Castleford as the team finished 4th in Super League and reached the Challenge Cup final.

 Clare was given squad number 2 for 2015, following the retirement of Kirk Dixon, after his impressive performances in 2014 established him in the first team.
 Despite this, Clare said, "The hard work starts now in my eyes.
 The number will mean nothing if you don't train as hard as you can or perform on the day".
 He made 9 appearances and scored 4 tries for the Tigers, as well as playing for the York City Knights on dual registration, before his move to the Bradford Bulls was announced on 22 July.